FuturICT2/susDAO-eflex/README.md

 The **Flexpoint contract address** is stored within the **FP** variable within the **FlexOffer** contract.
 Use this address to make call functions such as checking your personal balance and the current total supply to derive the current eth/flexpoint rate.

+## deprecated functions

+2. BidForFlexOffer(uint256 flexOfferId)
+    * Transact() this function to bid for the flex offer
+    * Send ETH together with this function and if the current Bid for the offer is lower than the amount you sent, then the ownership will be transferred to the sender
+    * If bid is successful this function will **emit an event flexOfferBidSuccess(flexOfferId, bidReceipt)**
+        * Take note that this event will contain the **bidReceipt**.
+The bidReceipt is uniquely generated and is used to verify your withdrawal of your claim if your bid was overbidded
+    * Function will not reject any bids if the flexoffer is less than 15 mins to activation window

+3. withdrawLowerBids(uint256 bidReceipt, uint256 flexOfferId, uint claim)
+    * Transact() this function to take back the ETH if your bid was being over bid
+    * Take note.
+You will need to remember the specific flex offer, the corresponding bidReceipt and how much you bid it for
+    * The function will ensure that these 3 information matches before sending the corresponding eth to the caller of this function
+    * Ensure to keep the above 3 information secret as anyone with the information can collect the eth.
+    * **future implementation**: I will be including a functionality that stores the address of the failed bidder to increase security
+    * Since there is no way for a smart contract to activate itself, it is up to the bidder to listen to the event emits and withdraw their bid